 We did not meet our goal this year.
 For parent responses, four survey items scored below 80%.
 When analyzing these categories, we have new participants who have not had services related to the items.
 These items reflect college admissions, financial aid resources, and some experiences in UB that are voluntary for participants.
 For example, most of our freshman and sophomores participants have not had exposure to information concerning financial aid and college admissions.
 They currently receive general information about these areas.
-Juniors and seniors receive more specific information concerning financial aid and admissions processes.
+Juniors and seniors receive more specific information concerning financial aid and college admissions year discussing financial aid and college admissions processes.
 However, we spend most of participants' senior year discussing financial aid and college admissions in parental workshops.
 We can do more to start targeted discussions with freshmen and sophomores.